McAllen Motorcycle Accident Lawyer

 Victims may be entitled to collecting damages that go beyond the repair or replacement cost of their personal property, and simple reimbursement of medical bills.
 They may also seek compensation for ongoing care, pain and suffering, emotional distress, lost wages and potential future expenses.
-Contact a McAllen motorcycle accident lawyer from De La Garza Law Firm to discuss what damages you can recover with a motorcycle accident claim.
+Contact one of our McAllen motorcycle accident lawyers from De La Garza Law Firm to discuss the specific details of your case and what damages you can recover with a motorcycle accident lawsuit.

 How Much is a Motorcycle Accident Claim Worth?

 Economic damages are tangible losses that can be quantified and their value is easily determined.
-Economic damages that can be recovered in a motorcycle accident claim include, medical expenses, hospital bills, property damage, lost wages, future medical expenses, and other out-of-pocket costs resulting from the accident.
-With the help of your McAllen motorcycle accident lawyer, you can hold a negligent party accountable for their actions and recover compensation to cover for these costs.
+Economic damages that can be recovered in a motorcycle accident lawsuit include, medical expenses, hospital bills, property damage, lost wages, future medical expenses, and other out-of-pocket costs resulting from the accident.
+With the help of McAllen motorcycle accident attorneys, you can hold a negligent party accountable for their actions and recover compensation to cover for these costs.

 Common Causes of Motorcycle Accidents